wp-plugins/postaffiliatepro/readme.txt

 [affiliate item="name"/] - prints name of currently loaded affiliate.

-[affiliate item="loginur"/] - prints link "Affiliate panel" that affiliate can use to login to his panel
+[affiliate item="loginurl"/] - prints link "Affiliate panel" that affiliate can use to login to his panel

-[affiliate item="loginur" caption="Log me in!"/] - prints link "Log me in!" that affiliate can use to login to his panel
+[affiliate item="loginurl" caption="Log me in!"/] - prints link "Log me in!" that affiliate can use to login to his panel

 [affiliate item="OTHER_ATTRIBUTES"/] - prints other affiliate attributes.
 OTHER_ATTRIBUTES can be one of these items: